commercetools/ui-kit/packages/components/buttons/primary-button/README.md

 ## Description

 Primary buttons are used for a primary action on a page.
+You must also pass a label for accessibility reasons.

 ## Installation